 You may be a good candidate for tooth fillings if you have chipped, gapped, cracked, broken, decayed, or worn teeth.

 What can I do to avoid cavity fillings?

 To try to avoid getting a cavity filling, practice good dental hygiene by brushing at least twice a day and flossing.
 Visit your dentist office twice a year for dental cleanings and checkups.
-To learn more about what you can do to avoid cavity fillings, check out Gregg Festa’s basic home dental care tips.
+To learn more about what you can do to avoid cavity fillings, check out Dr. Laura Kearney’s basic home dental care tips.